haveisi/healthcare-esg-financial-analytics-case/README.md

 This project explores a practical question: how can community-health, ESG, resilience, and financial information be brought together in a way that supports management decisions?

 I used publicly available Marshfield Clinic information to build an end-to-end analytics prototype in Databricks, Python, SQL, and Power BI.
-The project moves from source evidence and data validation to materiality assessment, ESG-to-financial pathways, and scenario-based financial analysis.
+The work moves from source evidence and validation to materiality assessment, ESG-to-financial pathways, and scenario-based financial analysis.

-> This is an independent portfolio case study.
+This is an independent portfolio case study.
 It was not commissioned, sponsored, reviewed, or endorsed by Marshfield Clinic or Sanford Health.
 Financial scenarios are illustrative unless explicitly identified as public-source values.

----

-## Project at a Glance
+## What this project covers

 **Domain:** Healthcare sustainability, ESG, community impact, and resilience
 **Tools:** Databricks, Python, SQL, Power BI, DAX